Tolujoh-n/study-online/README.md

-p
-- To Add some Course to the App after login-in the admin dashboard navigate to course and fill the data to be updated
+o the App after login-in the admin dashboard navigate to course and fill the data to be updated

 - You need to perform migration for first time running to create nessesary tables run `python manage.py makemigrations`